 Without further delay, here are a few of the best WordPress maintenance mode plugins.

-Apart from the rather long-winded name, the Coming Soon Page, Maintenance Mode, and Landing Pages plugin is actually known as “SeedProd.”
+Yeah, it’s a long-winded name.
+But the Coming Soon Page, Maintenance Mode, and Landing Pages plugin is properly known as SeedProd.
 The long name is likely geared toward better keyword ranking on WordPress.org.

-SeedProd was originally founded by John Turner and then had more than 800,000+ active installs when John applied for the AwesomeMotive accelerator fund.
-After discussions with Syed, a full acquisition was decided upon and in 2018, SeedProd became a part of the AwesomeMotive family.
+SeedProd was originally founded by John Turner and had more than 800,000+ active installs when John applied for the AwesomeMotive accelerator fund.
+After discussions with Syed, a full acquisition was decided upon, and in 2018, SeedProd became a part of the AwesomeMotive family.

-Today, SeedProd has more than 1 million+ active installs and in excess of 3,700+ 5-star ratings.
+Today, SeedProd has well more than 1 million+ active installs and thousands of 5-star ratings.

 Pros of the Coming Soon Page, Maintenance Mode & Landing Pages Plugin by SeedProd